Perfection is mandatory

 Before you begin

-Every component used in the system must have published air pressure performance data; the exterior grilles or roof terminals, the mass flow ducting, the machine, distribution manifolds and radial pipes, or the branch pipes and attenuators.
-Most exterior terminals are designed for extract-only ventilation, so only have data for air movement in one direction.
-But MVHR has an intake and exhaust, so you need data for air movement in and out of the building, which severely limits your options.
-On the ducting itself, every single bend adds more pressure, so the last thing you need is an installer forced to add more bends because the ‘indicative’ design they’re following doesn’t fit.
+Every component used in the system must have published air pressure data from the manufacturer; the exterior grilles or roof terminals, the mass flow ducting, the machine, distribution manifolds and radial pipes, or the branch pipes and attenuators.
+Most exterior terminals are designed for extract-only ventilation, so only have data for air movement in one direction, from inside to outside the building.
+But MVHR has an air intake as well as an exhaust, so you need published data for air moving from outside to inside the building, which severely limits your options.

-When you know the total air resistance on the system you can work out the Specific Fan Power needed to deliver the required ventilation rates.
+When you know the total air resistance on the system you can calculate the Specific Fan Power needed to deliver the required ventilation rates.
 The maximum figure, the power used to deliver boost ventilation, must comply with Approved Document F as well as Passivhaus.
-And when you’ve accurately predicted the pressure and power, and supplied supporting evidence, you can work out the worst-case acoustic performance.
+Finally, with accurate pressure and power data, supported by evidence, you can work out the worst-case acoustic performance.
+Passivhaus certifiers should ask for this performance data before you start.
+Acoustic testing of the finished property is a Passivhaus requirement.

 After you finish